Willow Oak

 Comments

-Long, narrow, shiny leaves with bristle tip look like willow leaves.
+Blooms March-May.
+The straight trunk supports a cone-shaped crown which becomes round at maturity.
+Long, narrow, shiny leaves, have a bristle tip similar to willow leaves.
 May turn yellow in fall.
-Larval Host: White M hairstreak, Horace’s Duskywing.
+Tiny flowers are clustered on catkins.
+The fruit is an acorn.
+Larval host: White M hairstreak, Horace’s Duskywing.